JaneliaSciComp/ossi-website/src/project-template.md

 tagline: Your project tagline
-author names: List of author names written out exactly how you want the list to appear on the page (i.e., do not provide an array of names in square brackets) project type: [OSSI - current, OSSI - alumni, Other] github repository link array:
+author names: List of author names written out exactly how you want the list to appear on the page (i.e., do not provide an array of names in square brackets) project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Link to OSSI proposal - only include if project is OSSI-supported github repository link array:
   [
     Optional URL to the project GitHub repository,